 ALEXANDER: Well, the school was actually-the community, the chamber, and TMEF, hospitals working together, had for many years been trying to get the medical school here in Tulsa.
 And they had two different Booz-Allen reports done for justification for this.
-They saw it, and I think that probably Mr. Warren summed it up the best, the reason-because I asked him, we were having lunch one day and I just asked him: why was it so important to him, as owner of a hospital, the builder of St. Francis Hospital, have OU Medical School here?
+They saw it, and I think that probably Mr. Warren summed it up the best, the reason-because I asked him, he and I were having lunch one day and I just asked him: why was it so important to him, as owner of a hospital, the builder of a hospital, to have OU Medical School here?
 And he said that hospital buildings were just buildings.
-Quality of medicine and the reason that people came to your hospital was because of the physicians practicing medicine inside those doors.
-And to have good physicians, you wanted to have the students and the residents here, so that for a period of time they could observe different residents, different students and make a decision, okay, I want this doctor on my staff at this hospital or I really don't want this particular person on my staff.
-So, he knew to be successful he had to have good physicians, and to recruit them to Tulsa, Oklahoma, he needed to have a medical school churning out really well educated people.
+The quality of medicine and the reason that people came to your hospital was because of the physicians practicing medicine inside those doors.
+And to have good physicians, he wanted to have the students and the residents here, so that for a period of time they could observe different residents and different students and make a decision, okay, I want this doctor on my staff at this hospital or I really don't want this particular person on my staff.
+So, he knew to be successful he had to have good physicians, and to have good physicians to recruit them to Tulsa, Oklahoma, he needed to have a medical school churning out really, really well educated people.
 And he had done that successfully.
 When he had started St. Francis Hospital, he went to the Mayo Clinic in Rochester, he went to Harvard, he went to the Cleveland Clinic, he went to California to the different medical schools and would hire one or two physicians.
 He might hire from Rochester, an ENT person, he might hire a surgeon from Harvard, he might hire an internist from California.
-All these different faculty had been educated in different medical schools, so they all brought-but they also brought that connection from Rochester to Tulsa, from Harvard to Tulsa, from Stanford to Tulsa, and these people could reach out and then bring in.
+All these different faculty had been trained in different medical schools, so they all brought-but they also brought that connection from Rochester to Tulsa, from Harvard to Tulsa, from Stanford to Tulsa, and these people could reach out and bring in.

 So, the critical part is that they really saw that they needed good connection.
 In the early fifties when they started the residency programs here, you could have free-standing residency programs without being tied to a medical school.
 Over the years, as accreditation bodies tightened down, increased their requirements, brought it closer and closer to the educational home of the medical school, they realized to be competitive, they were going to have to have a medical school here, to have the residents.
 Otherwise, they were going to lose the residency programs.
 So, that's why TMEF had already been set up, said okay, we're going to lose this game, we're not going to be competitive, they're going to close our residency, we're going to lose our accreditation-is really what they were saying.
-So, that's why they wanted the medical school over here, was to have a medical school here, so they could have residents here, so they could recruit for their three teaching hospitals.
-So they understood that, they saw that.
+So, that's why they wanted the school, medical school over here, was to have a medical school here, so they could have residents here, so they could recruit and fill their three teaching hospitals.
+So, they understood that, they saw that.
 The leadership of the hospitals were also very large community leaders.
 They gave a lot to the community, they worked with the Chamber, they worked with the different big corporations here in town, particularly the oil companies at that time, and they all worked together.
+They had supper at Southern Hills, or wherever, and they said we need to all to be a part of this.
 So, the community really wanted the medical school here for all of these reasons.